apetro/CAS-Documentation/etc/notes.markdown

 # Hosting of static documentation site #

 Looks like Github can host website in a magic gh-site folder.
 Process to build from Markdown documentation source to static HTML and sync into a gh-site directory so that Github itself hosts the built CAS documentation?

+# Fighting with Latex #

+When the makepdfs script fails, then I run the makepdf script in the latex directory, as in

+    makepdf en -d

+With that debug flag, usually get worthwhile debug output as to what the problem is.

+## Backslashes ##

+So far, the problem has been unescaped backslashes, as in documentation of setting paths in Windows.
+Again, backslashes as path delimiter in Windows was an incredibly bad idea.
+(Does Windows now accept forward-slash delimited paths sufficiently well that the documentation could simply use that and avoid the pain?)

+Note that these are problems in the makepdfs build (in Latex) rather than in Markdown itself -- Markdown and Github seem perfectly happy to cope with backslashes in the content.

 # Helpful #